Introduction

 - Improves Sleep Quality: By relaxing the body and mind, this massage can help individuals suffering from insomnia or restless sleep.

-2. Enhances Blood Circulation
+2. Encourages Blood Circulation

 The techniques used in Swedish massage, such as effleurage (long gliding strokes) and petrissage (kneading), help stimulate blood flow.
 Improved circulation ensures that oxygen and nutrients are efficiently delivered to muscles and tissues, aiding in recovery and overall vitality.